spacetelescope/imexam/docs/imexam/imexam_command.rst

 .. note:: Some of the plots accept a marker type, any valid Matplotlib marker may be specified.
 See this page for the full list: http://matplotlib.org/api/markers_api.html#module-matplotlib.markers

 The imexam key dictionary is stored inside the user object as  <object_name>.exam.imexam_option_funcs{}.
-Each key in the dictionary is the key to recognize from the user, it's associated value is a tuple which contains the name of the function to call and a description of what that function does. "q" is always assumed to be the returned key when the user wishes to quit interaction with the window.
+Each key in the dictionary is the keyboard key to recognize from the user, it's associated value is a tuple which contains the name of the function to call and a description of what that function does. "q" is always assumed to be the returned key when the user wishes to quit interaction with the window.
 Users may change the default settings for each of the imexamine recognized keys by editing the associated dictionary.
 You can either edit it directly, by accessing each of the values by their keyname, or save a copy of the dictionary ( for example: mydict= object.aimexam(); then reset mydict to values you prefer, and set object.exam.aperphot_pars = mydict)

 Users may also add their own imexam keys and associated functions by registering them with the connect.register(user_funct=dict()) method.
 The new binding will bew added to the dictionary of imexamine functions as long as the key is unique.
 The new functions do not have to have default dictionaries association with them.